President of Cuba

 The president of Cuba (Presidente de Cuba), officially the president of the Republic of Cuba (Presidente de la República de Cuba), is the head of state of Cuba.
 The office in its current form was established under the Constitution of 2019.
-The President is the second-highest office in Cuba and the highest state office.
+The President is the second-highest office in Cuba, under the First Secretary of the Communist Party of Cuba.
 Miguel Díaz-Canel became President of the Council of State on 19 April 2018, taking over from Raúl Castro, and has been President of Cuba since 10 October 2019.

 The First Secretary of the Communist Party of Cuba continues to be the highest-ranking political position in Cuba.
-Fidel Castro held the position from 1976 to 2011, and Raúl Castro from 2011 until the 8th Congress of the Communist Party of Cuba, held 16–19 April 2021, when he retired from office.
+Fidel Castro held the position from 1965 to 2011, and Raúl Castro from 2011 until the 8th Congress of the Communist Party of Cuba, held 16–19 April 2021, when he retired from office.